-This was my first time trying a Whole Foods frozen pie crust.
-I was pleased with the way it turned out.
+I used a Whole Foods frozen pie crust and was pleased with the way it turned out.
 I decided to put a crumb topping on the pie which worked well.
 So here is my version of a gluten-free strawberry rhubarb pie.

 If it cools completely, the pie pieces will hold together.
 We couldn’t wait that long.
 There was some leftover, and we found that it is also very good eaten cold out of the refrigerator.